You can search for a mediator in one of our three directories:

 Mediators on the British Columbia Child Protection Mediation Program (CPMP) Roster mediate child protection matters pursuant to section 22 of the Child, Family and Community Service Act (CFCSA), which provides for mediation to be used as a viable dispute resolution option when child welfare social workers and other people who are responsible for the child, disagree about the child’s safety, well being and plan of care.
 Mediators on the Child Protection Roster have met standards set by the Ministry of Justice and Attorney General and the Ministry of Children and Family Development, and have successfully participated in a selection process.
 More information about child protection mediation is available at http://www.ag.gov.bc.ca/child-protection-mediation.

 To access the video on Child Protection Mediation, select one of the "Watch Movie" tabs.
 "Sharing Experience" is a 5 minute video clip of experienced Child Protection mediators sharing their perspectives on Child Protection mediation.
 The full 30 minute production is available for borrowing from the Mediator Roster Office in Vancouver (contact us).
 The video was produced in conjunction with the Child Protection Mediation Program, Dispute Resolution Office, Ministry of Justice and Attorney General (July 2009).

-Some of the mediators in the Directory of Child Protection Mediators may also be members of the Society's Civil or Family Roster.
+Some of the mediators in the Directory of Child Protection Mediators may also be mediators on Mediate BC's Civil or Family Roster.
 If you are interested in choosing a mediator to resolve a dispute other than a child protection dispute pursuant to section 22 of the CFCSA, please search either the Directory of Civil Mediators or the Directory of Family Mediators.